 Through a reciprocal borrowing agreement with Fairleigh Dickinson University, CSE students may borrow print books from FDU Libraries' circulating collections.
 CoolCat is the shared online catalog of both colleges.
 Students may request books to be delivered from FDU to CSE by logging in to CoolCat, or they may visit an FDU library to borrow books directly.

 For more information on borrowing policies, please click here or use the "Borrowing" option on the left menu.

 Located in the main floor "Reference Room," this collection of books consists of general encyclopedias, subject-specific encyclopedias, almanacs, handbooks, bibliographies, dictionaries, atlases, and directories.

 Back issues of magazines and journals may be in their original form, or may be bound in a book format.
-These are located in alphabetical order on the rest of the shelving units.
-Some older issues of periodicals may be available in a microfilm or microfiche format.

-Contact Amira Unver, Director of the Library, with any questions about this collection (firstname.lastname@example.org).
+Contact Mark Ferguson, Interim Director of the Library, with any questions about this collection (firstname.lastname@example.org).